timm/ethos/docs/cocomo.md

 - Many of the internal parameters of COCOMO are not known with any certainty.
   -  So this model represents all such internals as a range of options.
   - By running this estimated, say, 1000 times, you can get an estimate of the range of possible values.
-- This code also for the easy extesnion of the model.
-If you think
-that other factors do (or do not) influence effort in an exponential or liner manner, then it is simple to extend this code with your preferred set of attributes.

 ## Attributes

+This code also for the easy extension of the model.
+If you think that other factors do (or do not) influence effort in an exponential or liner manner, then it is simple to extend this code with your preferred set of attributes.

 ### Scale Factors
 if _more_ then exponential _more_ effort i